KelvinHere/Milestone-FrontEnd/README.md

     * Higher resolution screens show two columns one for events and the other a form to enter the draw (the mobile screen enter draw button and associated text is hidden)
     * On higher resolution screens the maximum width of the page content is capped for readability
     * Enter draw modal has close and submit button
-    * The Enter draw form only accepts valid inputs.
+    * The Enter draw form only ac cepts valid inputs.
         * Name - accepts any text
         * Email - gives an error when incorrect email format is entered
         * Entry - code gives an error unless it is a 5 digit code